 As a result of this learning activity, the participant will be able to:

 Body scan meditation and mindfulness practices have been well-documented to improve well-being.
 As discussed in the online course, Mindfulness Training: Introduction, Attention, and the Present Moment, studies show that they can help reduce stress, chronic pain, depression, anxiety, eating disorders, and sleep problems.

-This course consists of a PowerPoint video presentation with audio narrative by Dr. Gerson and a 20-minute body scan meditation presented by Dr. Alberts of the University of Maastricht.
+This course consists of a PowerPoint video presentation with audio narrative by Dr. Gerson and an optional 20-minute body scan meditation on audio.
 Dr. Gerson’s presentations and the body scan are accompanied by full text to allow for review in either modality.
 An online multiple choice test and Certificate of Completion follow the course for 2 CE credits.
 Introductory level. $29.